 - damages for the increased net costs of providing increased and additional public services during or after removal activities.

-The BWMC came into force on 8 September 2017 but, because of a two-year extension granted by the IMO in July 2017, vessels that have already been built will now be required to install a ballast water management system by their first International Oil Pollution Prevention renewal survey after 8 September 2019.
-Since this survey is required once every five years, some vessels will not be obliged to install ballast water management systems until September 2024.
+The BWMC came into force on 8 September 2017 but, because of a two-year extension granted by the IMO in July 2017, vessels that have already been built will be required to instal a ballast water management system by their first International Oil Pollution Prevention renewal survey after 8 September 2019.
+Since this survey is required once every five years, some vessels will not be obliged to instal ballast water management systems until September 2024.
 All newly built vessels will be required to be delivered with a ballast water management system.

 In this regard, vessels are now required to:

-- hold a ballast water management plan;
+- have a ballast water management plan;

 - keep on board a ballast water record book and a ballast water management certificate;